MANISHBMK10/FIFO/README.md

 # Simulation Results
 ## Asynchronous FIFO Testbench results -<br/>

-To test the working of FIFO, I've used two memories with different clock domain and values are passed down from one memory to other using FIFO.
+To test the working of FIFO, I've used two memories with different clock domains and values are passed down from one memory to other using FIFO.

 C:\iverilog\bin>iverilog -o a test_memfifo_tb.v test_memfifo.v wfull.v rempty.v sync_r2w.v sync_w2r.v top_fifo.v fifo_mem.v<br/>